yfaway/openhab-rules/README.md

 ## 6.9 Thermostats
 The two commons one are the Nest Eco and the EcoBee.
 The Ecobee3 is used in this project through the [Ecobee](https://docs.openhab.org/addons/bindings/ecobee1/readme.html) binding.

-### 6.10 Temperature sensors
+### 6.9.1 Temperature sensors
 Xaoimi Aqara Temperature Sensor (Zigbee).

-## 6.11 Zigbee stick
+## 6.10 Zigbee stick
 A single Zigbee USB stick is needed in order to support Zigbee devices.
-The [Zigbee]() binding recommends the Ember controller.
+The [Zigbee](https://www.openhab.org/addons/bindings/zigbee/) binding recommends the Ember controller.

 This project uses the Texas Instrument CC2531 USB stick.
 It is no longer supported, and it doesn't work very well with the Zigbee binding.
 However, it works well when used in conjunction with zigbee2mqtt.
 Note that the range of the CC2531 isn't very far, so additional CC2531 routers should be incorporated into the network.

-### 6.12 Zigbee2mqtt
+## 6.11 Zigbee2mqtt
-The zigbee2mqtt software provides an alternative approach to communicating with Zigbee devices.It maps Zigbee device events to mqtt events, which can then be routed to OpenHab.
+The [zigbee2mqtt](https://www.zigbee2mqtt.io/) software provides an alternative approach to communicating with Zigbee devices.It maps Zigbee device events to mqtt events, which can then be routed to OpenHab.
 Zigbee2mqtt supports many devices, including the non-standard compliant Xiaomi Aqara (which doesn't work well with the Zigbee binding).

-## 6.13 ZWave stick
+## 6.12 ZWave stick
-The Aeotec Z-Wave USB ZStick Gen 5 is the recommended stick for the ZWave binding.
+The Aeotec Z-Wave USB ZStick Gen 5 is the recommended stick for the [ZWave](https://www.openhab.org/addons/bindings/zwave/) binding.
 It acts as a coordinator for all ZWave devices.

 ## 6.14 Others
 * [Astro](https://docs.openhab.org/addons/bindings/astro/readme.html) - to determine sunrise and sunset time

 # 7. Things to avoid
-* Avoid the cloud
+* Avoid the cloud: dependency on the cloud means that you are at the mercy of the service provider.
+If their server goes down or if they discontinue the product, your device becomes a brick.
+Always go with devices associated with open specs such as ZWave or Zigbee devices, or go with devices that have custom firmware that can bypass the cloud.
+* Security: if you do have to go with devices that are connected to the Internet, either put them in a separate WiFi network disjoint from the main network, or configure the router to disable Internet access for those devices.
 * Reduce complexity
-* Security

-# Todos - Functionalities
-## Text Alerts
-* Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
-Can be used to send alert if there is higher than baseline energy usage and no one is home.
-* Water leakage.
-* Smart plugs turned on while in vacation mode.
-* Sensor battery is low.

-## Control
-* Turn on/off main water valve.
-* Turn off water valve and alert when water leakage detected.
-* Control blinds.
-* Turn on/off vacation mode from sitemap --> set vacation mode on Ecobee as well.

-## Chrome cast
-* Associate music life cycle with presence.
-* Automatically transfer music as owner moves around; i.e. follow me mode.
-* Add timer to stop music after 5', 10, 15, 30, 1h.

-## Presence
-* Ecobee motion sensor.

-## Route
-* Show time different between revised route and normal route.

-## Security
-* Audio alert when someone is at the front door, if an owner is at home.
-* Send a camera snapshot when motion is detected and system is in vacation mode.

-## Voice Alerts
-* Pronounce name of the person heading back home.
-* Voice/text alert when washer/dryer finishs if owner is at home (required energy monitor).
+* Non-compliant devices: when it comes to hardwire devices such as wall switches or plugs, ensure that the devices are compliant with the regional electrical code.
+Otherwise if it causes fire, the insurance company won't cover the damage.